Key takeaways

 - Ownership is the real divide: the Claude Code route (the desktop app) hands you a self-contained file you own, with no subscription, no forced watermark, and it works offline.

 - Fastest first draft: Gamma wins for prompt-to-deck speed and Canva for templates.
-With no source material, one of those two is the honest pick.
+With no source material, pick one of those two.

 - Gamma's PowerPoint export is the weak spot: fonts substitute and layers flatten, so expect cleanup.
 PDF export is clean; PowerPoint is not.